smhex/homebridge-wled-ws/README.md

 | 0.14.2  | 🔥 | The websocket interface is broken.
 Using this plugin will most likely trigger a reboot of your WLED, hence the connection will fail. |
 | 0.14.3  | ✅ |  |

+## Thanks to the contributors

+- @LeLunZ for adding live mode support